saifalafeefi/Online-Food-Delivery-System/README.md

 If you encounter any issues not covered here, please:
 1. Check the console output for error messages
 2. Verify all installation steps were completed
-3. Contact us through the support section in the app
+3. Contact us through a pull request.